Ayr, Carrick and Cumnock (UK Parliament constituency): Boundaries

-The constituency covers approximately three-fifths of the South Ayrshire council area and one-fifth of the East Ayrshire council area, with the remaining portion of the South Ayrshire council area being covered by the Central Ayrshire constituency.
-The remainder of East Ayrshire is covered as part of Kilmarnock and Loudoun.
+The constituency covers approximately three-fifths of the South Ayrshire council area and one-fifth of the East Ayrshire council area.
+The remaining portion of the South Ayrshire council area is covered by the Central Ayrshire constituency and the remainder of East Ayrshire is covered as part of Kilmarnock and Loudoun.

 Constituency profile

 Demographics

 The 2011 UK Census revealed that the Ayr, Carrick and Cumnock constituency had an above-average unemployment rate at 5.6% compared to the Scottish average of 4.8%, with a significant proportion of residents living in local authority housing at 20.2% compared to the Scottish average of 13.2%.
 The constituency also had a high proportion of retired people and Church of Scotland Protestants at the Census relative to elsewhere in Scotland, with 19% of those living in the constituency retired (14.9% across Scotland) and 43.3% of constituents recognising their religion as Church of Scotland (32.4% across Scotland).
 90% of residents identified their ethnicity as White British, with 99% recognising their ethnicity as White.
 On indicators such as health, educational attainment, income and social class however the area is more deprived than the national average.